33Domenico/CI2024_project-work/report.md

 semantic_distance(tree1, tree2) = mean((normalized_output1 - normalized_output2)²)
 ```

 Fitness sharing penalizes individuals that behave similarly to others in the population.
 For each individual, a sharing factor is calculated based on how many other expressions produce similar outputs and how close these outputs are.
-This factor increases as more semantically similar neighbors are found within a specified radius (σ).
+This factor increases as more semantically similar neighbors are found within a specified radius (sigma).

 The adjusted fitness is then calculated by multiplying the original fitness by this sharing factor: